npm/npm/doc/files/package.json.md

 The main field is a module ID that is the primary entry point to your program.
-That is, if your package is named `foo`, and a user installs it, and then does `require("foo")`, then your main module's exports object will be returned.
+That is, if your package is named `foo`, and a user installs it, and then does `require("foo")`, then your main module’s exports object will be returned.

 This should be a module ID relative to the root of your package folder.